eitansuez/lab-ckad-practice/workshop/content/exercises/01-core-concepts.md

     autostart: true
     ```

-1. Create a pod named `hello` with image `busybox` and command `echo "Hello World"`.
+1. Create a pod named `hello` with image `bitnami/kubectl` and command `echo "Hello World"`.
 Make sure the pod does not restart automatically.

     ```examiner:execute-test
     name: hello-world-pod